PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 - [2.2 Sysctl](https://madaidans-insecurities.github.io/guides/linux-hardening.html#sysctl)
 - [2.5.2 Blacklisting kernel modules](https://madaidans-insecurities.github.io/guides/linux-hardening.html#kasr-kernel-modules)

-Madaidan recommends that you disable unprivileged [user namespaces](https://madaidans-insecurities.github.io/linux.html#kernel) due to it being responsible for various privileged escalation vulnerabilities.
+Madaidan recommends that you disable unprivileged [user namespaces](https://madaidans-insecurities.github.io/linux.html#kernel) due to it being responsible for various privilege escalation vulnerabilities.
 However, some software such as Podman and LXD require unprivileged user namespaces to function.
-If you decide that you want to use these technoligies, do not disable `kernel.unprivileged_userns_clone`.
+If you decide that you want to use these technologies, do not disable `kernel.unprivileged_userns_clone`.

 If you are using KickSecure or Whonix, most of these hardening have already been done for you thanks to [security-misc](https://github.com/Kicksecure/security-misc).
 If you are using a Debian, you should consider [morphing](https://www.kicksecure.com/wiki/Debian) it into KickSecure.
 On other distributions, you can copy the configurations from the following files to use: